Access to case-law

 - Body, alphabetical order

-Finally, if you click on the title of the result you want, a new page opens showing the full contents of the document obtained.
-This document opens in PDF format.
+Lastly, clicking on the title of the desired result opens up a new page showing the full content of the document retrieved.
+This document is accessible to the public in PDF format.

-Supreme Court: Its Case‑Law is published in full online and free of charge for you to read.
-The full texts are available, with personal data removed and with an efficient search engine which works on the texts of all decisions.
-You can access this database at CENDOJ TS.
+Supreme Court: Supreme Court case-law is published in full, freely and free of charge, on the internet, for your information.
+The full texts, with any personal data removed (anonymised) and with an efficient search engine that removes these data, especially from the text of decisions.
+You can access this database via the CENDOJ Supreme Court search function.

-- On whether the case has been resolved?
+- about whether the case has been resolved?

-Are there any rules governing the publication of case‑law at national level or depending on the type of Court?
+Are there any binding rules for the publication of case-law at national level or depending on the type of Court?

-Article 107 of the LOPJ states that the General Council of the Judiciary is responsible for the official publication of sentences and other decisions issued by the Supreme Court and other judicial bodies.
+These are laid down in Article 560(1)(10) of the Organic Law on the Judiciary, which specifies that the General Council of the Judiciary shall be competent in matters of the official publication of judgments and other decisions issued by the Supreme Court and other judicial bodies.

-There are also publication rules in the Regulation which creates the Centro de Documentación Judicial (legal documentation centre).
+There are also publication rules in the Regulation creating the Centre for Judicial Documentation.

-Is the whole sentence published or just a selection?
-In the case of the latter, what criteria are applied?
+Is the judgment or just a selection of the text published?
+In the latter case, what criteria are applied?